cyoung/stratux/README.md

 * Merged VirusPilot's fixes and improvements for U-Blox 8 devices and Galileo/Glonass reception (https://github.com/VirusPilot/stratux)
 * Changed DHCP Settings to not set a DNS server - this fixes the hangs that can be observed with current SkyDemon versions when not having an internet connection
 * If no pressure sensor is present, Stratux EU will try to estimate your pressure altitude with atmospheric information received from other aircraft.
 We still recommend using some kind of barometric sensor (e.g. Stratux AHRS module).
 See here: https://github.com/b3nn0/stratux/wiki/Altitudes-in-Stratux-EU
-* By default, FLARM and DeveloperMode is enabled, UAT is disabled
+* By default, OGN and DeveloperMode is enabled, UAT is disabled
 * Merged Stratux Web-Radar for web-based traffic display by TomBric (https://github.com/TomBric/Radar-Stratux)
 * Upgraded the RaspberryPi Debian system to the latest debian packages
 * Hide Weather/Towers page if UAT is disabled